 Show All Answers

 A bill is estimated when we are not able to get an actual meter reading.
 This could be due to a meter that’s damaged, isn’t transmitting data, or is inaccessible due to surrounding debris or vegetation.
 An estimated bill is based on the most recent water-use records for your account.
 However, if you had a leak or used more water during the summer months, that would not be reflected in the estimated bill you receive.
+This is what occurred in 2019, when a number of accounts were estimated for an extended period of time.

 Your bill will say “this is an estimated reading” right below the amount due on the left hand side.
 If your bill is marked estimated for more than two months in a row, please consider contacting the Department of Water Management through Durham One Call at (919) 560-1200.